2naive/website-checker/README.md

 - `-c, --config <path>`: Use a custom config file (default: `./config.json`)
 - `-j, --json <path>`: Save results to a JSON file
+- `-i, --include <items>`: Comma-separated list of checks or groups to include (runs only specified checks/groups)
 - `-e, --exclude <items>`: Comma-separated list of checks or groups to exclude
 - `-d, --depth <number>`: Depth of child pages to audit (default: 0, audits only the specified URL)